avabellaw/shark-quiz/readme.md

 The majority of the quiz will feel like an application as it resides largely on only one page.

-There will be a homapage with the following:
+There will be a homepage with the following:
 * An option to view the leaderboard.
 * An option to view the instructions.
 * A box to input a username before starting the quiz.